StanHardy/HiSuiteLauncher/README.md

 - In your phone, about phone page, it might not show the update changelog.
 Sometimes it does show, sometimes it doesn't.

-- I cannot confirm this but since I always update my phone through this method I don't get incremental updates anymore.
-I don't know if it's because I'm always way ahead (updates usually take forever to reach my phone before and that's why I've been doing all of this) or anything else.

-5. Notes:

-- I have to thank Smaehtin (XDA) for kindly answering my request to support this tool for Honor 10 and for actually providing this method.
-- Although I'm a professional developer (ERP stuff), I'm not used to C# so the code might look a bit messy and funky here and there.
-I'm sorry for that.
 - The solution used is from a freeware compiler, SharDevelop (http://www.icsharpcode.net/OpenSource/SD/).
-- Disclaimer here, I am not responsible for any damage you (your phone) might suffer from attempting this.
-I tested it myself several times in my phone, Honor 10 C636 (COL-L29C636).
-HiSuite will handle the whole update process but you still can provide wrong data as of wrong IDs or wrong url.
 - We are using EasyHook (https://easyhook.github.io/) and Newtonsoft.Json (https://www.newtonsoft.com/json) libs.